ysaito2/blog/life_plan.markdown

 - It wouldn't make sense to start a company unless you can grow faster than 10% every year (standard for index funds)
 - Interesting fields: metaverse+VR+AR (unreal), micropayment (cardano), reinforcement learning (deepmind, comma.ai, tesla), material science (?), microbiology/synthetic biology (the odin). space exploration (spaceX)
 - What's something that will be valuable in the next 10 years?
 What are changes that will happen between 2022 - 2032?
+- business has to be capable with low initial capital (software-heavy)
+- I want the first business to be create a platform for subsequent businesses
+- what's the problem with the current software?
+- want to build an exclusive supercomputer for future endeveours for massive parallel computation
+- Join portion of industry that removes the lottery ticket element - rockefeller
+- Generate a fairly predictable income by 2025
+- investment is a long waiting process, by building companies and technology we can bring the future faster
+- what is something you could do now that you can't do any time else?
+    - cardano
+        - rising platform, now would be the best time to go on and do something
+        - also, if we do NOT transfer from a open-free economy to a micropayment economy where people are given credit for their work, all industries will follow music/journalism wipe out a middle-class
+    - unreal engine
+        - another rising platform, a lot of developments happening, cool platform to build something on
+    - space exploration
+        - starship development progress should be noted
+        - it will take at least another 5 years until regular flights are open to public
+        - opportunity should rise with low cost + more human launches than every before
+        - i feel many people are waiting opportunity to make EVA spacesuits
+        - cheap/mass produced life support systems should be next
+    - renewable energy
+        - regulations choose the winner!
+        - virtual powerplants, software mediated energy network
+        - fairly slow progress,
+        - interesting developments in developing country microgrids
+    - life sciences
+        - huge progress in neuroscience in academia,
+        - worth noting reduction in DNA sequencing costs, human genome project hasn't contributed to development of new medical treatment.
+        - interesting community lead movements like
+        - many optimistic forecasts but biology is super hard and messy!
+        - long development times to ensure safety, not a short pratical startup
+    - material science
+        - potential to push up all other industries,
+        - developments are an ongoing process,
+        - will deepmind come up with AI system for material discovery?
+    - AGI
+        - Ben A. building a network of AI,
+        - credit system for contributing datasets
+    - reinforcement learning
+        - i think opportunity will come up when FSD is solved and many applications for real-world AI immerges
+        - comma.ai and tesla are ahead of the pack

 &nbsp;
 ## 2032 - 13th year in industry (37) to 2042 - 23th year in industry (47)